Google Keyword Sandbox:

 The algorithms for grading page copy are based on a bell curve.

-After your keyword density goes to a certain point adding more words does not improve your rankings any further and can eventually start to erode your rankings.
+your keyword density goes to a certain point adding more words does not

 Each search engine has it's own bell curves and they do not all align with one another.